enricomzz/todo-list/README.md

 # TODO list
 A simple app to manage your daily tasks

-It uses HTML5 and CSS3.
+It uses HTML5 and CSS3 (from local Git)

 ## Features
 * List of daily tasks